psiddallDatameer/hello-world/README.md

 # hello-world
-An initial directory for learning about GotHub
+An initial directory for learning about GitHub

+Some further edits as this is a branch!